breandan/math-bootcamp.github.io/_posts/2019-07-23-the-derivative.md

 ![](https://upload.wikimedia.org/wikipedia/commons/4/41/AbsoluteErrorNumericalDifferentiationExample.png)

+As seen in the figure above, selecting an appropriate $$h$$ for finite-precision numerical differentiation is not a straightforward task, due to the challenges of fixed-point arithmetic.
+If $$h$$ is too small, the result will be dominated by finite-precision error.
+If $$h$$ is not small enough, the result will be inaccurate due to formula error.
+For this reason, many finite difference methods incur some computational penalty due to calibration.
+While various libraries such as [mpmath](http://www.mpmath.org/) are able to perform arbitrary-precision arithmetic, this also incurs a non-negligible overhead.

 ## Calculating Gradients, Analytically

 > ``In a [recent article](https://dl.acm.org/citation.cfm?id=364791) R. Wengert suggested a technique for machine evaluation of the partial derivatives of a function given in analytical form [that] appears very attractive from the programming viewpoint and permits the treatment of large systems of differential equations which might not otherwise be undertaken.''